MicrosoftDocs/winrt-api/windows.devices.lights/lamparray_availabilitychanged.md

 ### AvailabilityChanged event example

-The following example shows how to set up a handler for an <xref:Windows.Devices.Lights.Lamp.AvailabilityChanged> event.
-Note how the code first checks whether the <xref:Windows.Devices.Lights.LampArray.IsAvailable> property is available before declaring the handler.
+The following example shows how to set up a handler for an [AvailabilityChanged](/uwp/api/windows.devices.lights.lamp.availabilitychanged) event.
+Note how the code first checks whether the [IsAvailable](/uwp/api/windows.devices.lights.lamparray.isavailable) property is available before declaring the handler.

 ```csharp
 using System;